 The Herbarium is a dynamic collection: new material is continually accessioned, and access to the collection is assured by ongoing curation and databasing.

 A herbarium is a repository for dried plant specimens that underpin research on taxonomy, systematics and conservation.
 In many ways it is similar to a library, but the information is stored in biological form rather than in book form.
 The first herbarium was established in Kassel, Germany in 1569.
 Today there are herbaria in most major cities around the world.

 Herbaria are vital resources for plant identification and provide a reference point for clarifying how plant names should be applied.
 The most important specimens within a herbarium are the types.
 A type specimen is the designated specimen to which a taxon name is permanently attached.
 Preservation of, and access to, type specimens ensures that plant names can be used unambiguously.

 A herbarium specimen comprises the physical plant specimen and the associated collecting data.
 The specimens provide verifiable documentation of the past and present distribution of plant species.
 They can reveal valuable information about plant biology including flowering time, habitat preference and associated species.
 Herbarium specimens are also a source of DNA for molecular studies that elucidate the evolutionary relationships between plants.

-The MEL herbarium collection consists mainly of pressed and dried plant specimens mounted on archival paper, but it also contains photographs, microscope slides and collections preserved in alcohol.
+The National Herbarium of Victoria (MEL) collection consists mainly of pressed and dried plant specimens mounted on archival paper, but it also contains photographs, microscope slides and collections preserved in alcohol.
 The collection is housed in rows of metal cabinets and is arranged systematically.